cpyup/easy_shop/README.md

 >
 > Adjusted cart icon display elements.

+#### Register User Form

+> Implemented nav option when viewing the page and not signed out that opens a basic user registration form, then redirects to login after valid submission.

 #### Shopping Cart

-> Shopping cart methods adjusted, checkout now looks for and deducts from current product stock before processing.
+> (Backend) shopping cart methods adjusted, checkout now looks for and deducts from current product stock before processing.
+>
+> Implemented cart checkout functionality.
+>
+> Added new display for viewing an empty shopping cart.

 #### Admin Options

 > The website Administrator has access to an additional dropdown menu in the navbar.
 From here, the administrator is able to add new products, and add/remove/delete categories (provided they are not referenced elsewhere, this feature is primarily for deleting newly created categories not in use)
 >
 > Additionally, when the website admin is viewing the products page, every product now has an additional button.
 This will take the administrator to a new page that allows them to either delete or edit that product.

 ## Future Work